pramoddivekar31/wikipedia-search/README.md

 **1. Enhanced Content Security Policy (CSP):**

-- A robust CSP, fortified with Helmet middleware, rigorously blocks unauthorized scripts and thwarts XSS attacks.
+- A strong CSP, protect with Helmet middleware, rigorously blocks unauthorized scripts and thwarts XSS attacks.
 This acts as a vigilant gatekeeper, shielding your data from malicious code injection and web-based vulnerabilities.

 **2. Reinforced HTTPS:**